The other day, I was working on a presentation.

 Step 2: Next, click the Fill button on the toolbar and choose Transparent

 If you need to add a transparent fill to your Quick Styles for the first time, it’s pretty simple.
 All you need to is click down on the fill color option and select the transparent fill.

 Step 3: Adjust your tolerance

 It’s fairly easy to adjust the tolerance on this image because it’s only black and white.
 But sometimes you have an image with lots of different shades.
 If you have an image with lots of similar colors or gradients in the background you may end up with some bleeding around the icon, logo, etc.

-One thing you can do to immediate that is to adjust the tolerance of the fill.
+One thing you can do to remedy that is to adjust the tolerance of the fill.
 One percent is the most strict and 100 percent means it will pretty much wash out your entire image.
 You may have to play with the tolerance to get the right transparency level.

 Step 4: Click the background areas you want to remove

 If you are using a screenshot or a PNG image, it will default to have a transparent background.
 If you are using a JPG or other file format, you’ll need to adjust your background color in the Snagit editor first or it will default to white rather than transparent.

 To do this, simply click Image > Canvas Color (on Windows) or Edit > Change Canvas Color… (on Mac).

 Step 5: Save your image as a PNG

 If you don’t save your image as a PNG file, it will default your background to white.

 And that’s all there is to remove the background from an image.
 It only takes a few steps and gives you the freedom to create a seamless look to your training documents, marketing materials, or presentations.